Who We Are

 As Queensland’s first Victims’ Commissioner, Beck supports the recovery, justice, and dignity of all people impacted by crime, through strong partnerships with community groups, government agencies, and cultural leaders.

-Commissioner Ro Allen
+Ro Allen

 With 25 years’ experience in community services, governance and social justice, Ro Allen has a deep commitment to equality and a broad experience in strategic advocacy.
 As Victorian Equal Opportunity and Human Rights Commissioner, Ro works to uphold Victorians’ rights, promote accountability and to build a fairer, safer and more inclusive community.